 Life is completely meaningless if it could not be shared with your near and dear ones.
 In Obscurity of life the author is trying to promote love across the globe in various forms.
 Love towards your parents, friends, wife, children, women and your country.

-A jeesh is Senior Marketer who has built high-performance teams to drive revenues for new and re-positioned brands across the B2B / B2C segments.
+A jeesh Venugopalan is a Kotler Award winning Marketing Consultant and Brand Consultant who has built high-performance teams to drive revenues for new and re-positioned brands across the B2B / B2C segments.
 He has a blend of the right and the left brain, creative genius, occasionally crazier and yet adamantly saner than the average person.

 An educational evangelist and a brand champion he loves studying competitive landscapes and designing product vision and global market strategies.